Lenovo: 2011–2013: Re-entering smartphone market and other ventures

 On 27 January 2011, Lenovo formed a joint venture to produce personal computers with Japanese electronics firm NEC.
 The companies said in a statement that they would establish a new company called Lenovo NEC Holdings, to be registered in the Netherlands.
 NEC received US$175 million in Lenovo stock.
 Lenovo was to own a 51% stake in the joint venture, while NEC would have 49%.
 Lenovo has a five-year option to expand its stake in the joint venture.

 This joint venture was intended to boost Lenovo's worldwide sales by expanding its presence in Japan, a key market for personal computers.
 NEC spun off its personal computer business into the joint venture.
 As of 2010, NEC controlled about 20% of Japan's market for personal computers while Lenovo had a 5% share.
 Lenovo and NEC also agreed to explore cooperating in other areas such as servers and tablet computers.

 Roderick Lappin, chairman of the Lenovo–NEC joint venture, told the press that the two companies will expand their co-operation to include the development of tablet computers.

 In June 2011, Lenovo announced that it planned to acquire control of Medion, a German electronics manufacturing company.
 Lenovo said the acquisition would double its share of the German computer market, making it the third-largest vendor by sales (after Acer and Hewlett-Packard).
 The deal, which closed in the third quarter of the same year, was claimed by The New York Times as "the first in which a Chinese company acquired a well-known German company."

 This acquisition gave Lenovo 14% of the German computer market.
 Gerd Brachmann, chairman of Medion, agreed to sell two-thirds of his 60 per cent stake in the company.
 He was paid in cash for 80 per cent of the shares and received 20 per cent in Lenovo stock.
 That gave him about one percent of Lenovo.
 In 2025, Lenovo completed its acquisition of all remaining shares in Medion.

 In September 2012, Lenovo agreed to acquire the Brazil-based electronics company Digibras, which sells products under the brand-name CCE, for a base price of R$300 million (US$148 million) in a combination of stock and cash.
 An additional payment of R$400 million was made dependent upon performance benchmarks.
-Prior to its acquisition of CCE, Lenovo already established a $30 million factory in Brazil, but Lenovo's management had felt that they needed a local partner to maximize regional growth.
-Lenovo cited their desire to take advantage of increased sales due to the 2014 World Cup that would be hosted by Brazil and the 2016 Summer Olympics and CCE's reputation for quality.
+Prior to its acquisition of CCE, Lenovo already established a $30 million factory in Brazil, but Lenovo's management had felt that it needed a local partner to maximize regional growth.
+Lenovo cited its desire to take advantage of increased sales due to the 2014 World Cup that would be hosted by Brazil and the 2016 Summer Olympics and CCE's reputation for quality.
 Following the acquisition, Lenovo announced that its subsequent acquisitions would be concentrated in software and services.